 An athlete might visualize themselves sprinting and winning a race or scoring a goal; this helps prepare the brain for success.
 You can use the same technique for recovery; imagine yourself back at your best, and you will train your brain to synchronize.

-When you cannot take part in your favorite activity, it can frustrate and demoralizing; not only can you not play or work out, but you don’t receive the usual health benefits either.
+When you cannot take part in your favorite activity, it can be frustrating and demoralizing; not only can you not play or work out, but you don’t receive the usual health benefits either.
 In addition, it’s hard to work against the tendency toward depression, but that’s what you must do.

 First, adjust your expectations and find out when you can realistically return with no risks of repeat injury; then, you can choose a positive affirmation or mantra to repeat when you feel your mind slipping into negativity.
 For example, Muhammad Ali used to tell himself he was the best.